-If you don’t know about texts then click here, animated text kit is a package that we can use to give our texts some animation effect, like a text that is fading in, or a text that has a type write effect.
-We will look into these type of animations and see how we can implement it in our code.
-So without wasting any more time, lets directly jump into it.
+If you don’t know about the Flutter text widget then click here, animated text kit is a package that we can use to give our texts some animation effect, like a text that is fading in, or a text that has a typewriter effect.
+We will look into these types of animations and see how we can implement them in our code.

 Installation